tobek/headsoak/notes.md

 ### todo before jello launch

+- right now, a note is only saved after you click outside of the textarea. that means if you're typing something and directly close the window, you'll lose changes
+  - right now nutbodyupdatedwhatever only happens on blur. also happen on an interval while has focus, but make sure it only does stuff if it changed (think function does that already)
+- have option (probably default) to only resort when you hit dropdown or refresh. insta-resorting on modified or adding tags is annoying
+  - maybe have n.sortBy be null or something, and to sort just change it to something, $apply(), then change it back to null?
+- autofocus nut after creating new one duh
+- when you click on a nut tag, prepend it to the query?
 - sync status
   - $s.$apply() after changing? see if that's necessary, do fiddle, etc.
   - tooltip to show status
   - move to unsynced when typing? best way to deal with this
   - maybe pulsing glow?
 - figure out why digest.push() doesn't work on nut blur
-- when you click on a nut tag, prepend it to the query?
 - create account by invite only + 'request invite' button
   - basically give a unique URL like nutmeg.io?invite=somethingcute
   - with login, if invite query param exists and matches again firebase array i've hand-added, then show create account (nicer welcome message) and then update firebase with this invite being taken
 - permissions for reading nuts
-- right now, a note is only saved after you click outside of the textarea. that means if you're typing something and directly close the window, you'll lose changes
-  - right now nutbodyupdatedwhatever only happens on blur. also happen on an interval while has focus, but make sure it only does stuff if it changed (think function does that already)
 - build script: script that exports jade to public/index.html and uses pushup to upload public folder to s3
-- have option (probably default) to only resort when you hit dropdown or refresh. insta-resorting on modified or adding tags is annoying
-  - maybe have n.sortBy be null or something, and to sort just change it to something, $apply(), then change it back to null?
 - splash page with a tiny bit of info and demo
   - demo: set some variable which basically disables digest (replaces it with dummy?). make sure to have an alert saying "WARNING: none of the changes you make here will be saved"
 - nutmeg name on login screen
-- autofocus nut after creating new one duh

 ### todo next

 - do something about font sizes (proportional to screen yes, try out on a) 1920x1080, b) smaller screen, c) tablet, d) phone)
 - autosizeAllNuts() should happen basically whenever the nuts displayed changes. i manually did it on create and delete nut, but even needs to be done whenever sort order changes - whether by using choosing a different sort-by, or by changing stuff (modifying, adding tag) such that a notes position changes
 - configurable max-height for nuts but automatically expands otherwise
-- check feedback script: when server starts, check firebase, if not null, email it and then delete it. make as standalone script too, can run on startup
-  - could also keep running with on() listener
-  - git!
 - investigate and fix lunr weirdness
 - shortcuts
   - new nut